 Copper: Characteristics, Uses And Problems

-Developed For Hspg (Nps - Sero)
+- Developed For Hspg (Nps - Sero)

 This standard includes general information on the characteristics and common uses of copper and identifies typical problems associated with this material along with common causes of its deterioration.

 Characteristics of Copper:

 Ductile: Can be drawn or "stretched"

 - Malleable: Can be hammered or rolled into sheets without breaking

 Typical historical uses for copper included: